ofluffydev/pythonCourse/docs/intro.md

     - [Parameters and arguments](functions/parameters-and-arguments) - Understanding function parameters and arguments.
     - [Return values](functions/return-values) - Using return values to send data back from functions.
     - [Scope and global variables](functions/scope-and-global-variables) - Understanding variable scope in Python.
-    - Lambda functions
+    - [Lambda functions](functions/lambda-functions) - Creating anonymous functions with lambda.

-8. Modules and Packages
+8. [Modules and Packages](category/modules-and-packages-in-python) - This section will cover modules and packages in Python, including importing modules, creating modules, the Python standard library, and installing and using external packages (pip).
-    - Importing modules
+    - [Importing modules](modules-and-packages/importing-modules) - How to import modules in Python.
-    - Creating modules
+    - [Creating modules](modules-and-packages/creating-modules) - Creating your own modules in Python.
-    - Python standard library
+    - [Python standard library](modules-and-packages/python-standard-library) - An overview of the Python standard library.
-    - Installing and using external packages (pip)
+    - [Installing and using external packages (pip)](modules-and-packages/installing-external-packages) - How to install and use external packages in Python.

 9. File Handling
     - Opening and closing files